parishah0/imaging-dashboards/README.md

 * identify problematic segmentations
 * use it as a basis for developing more advanced dashboard and demonstrations

 Note that the dashboard relies on SQL queries against a Google BigQuery table containing the actual data.
-You will need to have credentials for a service account that is authorized to access that table if you would like to deploy this dashboard local.
+You will need to have credentials for a service account that is authorized to access that table if you would like to deploy this dashboard locally.

-# Patient Dashboard Setup Guide
+# Patient Dashboard Setup Guide (For Local Deployment)

+If you're using the react-version branch, this setup guide does not apply.
+It is intended only for the local deployment branch (local-deployment).

 This project includes a backend (FastAPI) and frontend (React) for the Patient Dashboard.
 Follow the steps below to get started.